geisa/specification/source/api/waveform.rst

 - And so on...

-A standard split phase 2S meter with 1 Voltage and 2 Current channels (3 total channels) would report its data as follows:
+A standard split phase 2S [#ansiforms]_ meter with one voltage and two current channels (three total channels) would report its data as follows:

 - Voltage Phase AB, Time 0
 - Current Phase A, Time 0